chas-academy/u06-trello-clone-noumananjum/README.md

 ### Design

-This assignment was constructed with using Bootstrap, jQuery UI, Spectrum Colorpicker and custom CSS.
+This assignment was constructed using Bootstrap, jQuery UI, Spectrum Colorpicker and custom CSS.